-It is important to record any conditions attached to grants and monitor grants to ensure they are properly allocated and expended.
+It is important to record any conditions attached to gifts and monitor afterwards to ensure they are properly allocated and expended.

-Who can I make grants to?
+Who can I make gifts to?

 PAFs can only make distributions to Deductible Gift Recipient (DGR) Item 1 charities and, if incorporated in the Deed, to Government entities that have a purpose that is "charitable" i.e., public hospitals and public museums.